CommandMC/HeroicWiki/How-to-install-Ubisoft-Connect-on-Linux-and-Mac.md

 > UbisoftConnect can be installed but will fail to start on MacOS until crossover or wine-staging includes the fix from Proton

+> # On August 2023, Ubisoft Connect was updated and broke again with Wine.
+Proton experimental, Wine-GE-Proton8-13 or Proton-GE-Proton8-11 are required for Ubisoft games to work.

 Most Ubisoft games require the UbisoftConnect launcher to be installed in order to run (there are some rare exceptions).